Southern Fried Shrimp is crunchy and delicious and so easy to make! Try this recipe restaurant favorite that you can make at home in just minutes!

-Southern Fried Shrimp is so simple to make at home.
-Made with a buttermilk and Old Bay seasoned flour for a crispy and delicious coating.
-A delicious dinner or easy appetizer for game day parties and celebrations.
+This crispy shrimp batter is made with a buttermilk and Old Bay seasoned flour for a flavorful and delicious coating.
+A favorite dinner or easy appetizer for any gathering.

 - Peel and devein shrimp.